Hesperian Health Guides

 Preventive medicines for some STIs

 Post Exposure Prophylaxis (PEP) is a way to use the medicines used to treat HIV, called antiretroviral treatment, to prevent a person from getting an HIV infection.
-When a person is exposed to HIV (for example, from rape or sex without a condom), taking HIV medicines as soon as possible within 3 days can prevent getting HIV.
+When a person is exposed to HIV (for example, from rape or sex without a condom, or from syringe needles or contact with blood), taking HIV medicines as soon as possible within 3 days can prevent getting HIV.
 When HIV medicines are taken daily by people without HIV to prevent getting HIV, this is called Pre-Exposure Prophylaxis (PrEP).
 See the chapter on HIV and AIDS (in development) for more information.

 A full series of hepatitis B vaccine and hepatitis B immune globulin (HBIG), started as soon as possible after an exposure, can prevent hepatitis B infection.